Going into full effect by May 3, 2023, passengers will be required to show a REAL ID-compliant license to board commercial flights.

 Written by Mark Marante, IDignity Intern from UCF’s Nicholson School of Communication and Media

 Like me, you’re probably just now realizing that you do or don’t have a gold star icon somewhere on your ID.
-If that’s the case, you have yet to be directly affected by the REAL ID Act, unless you’ve tried entering a federal facility, but if you plan to take a commercial flight later this year, you might want to make sure you have that little gold star on your driver’s license or ID.
+If that’s the case, you have yet to be directly affected by the REAL ID Act, unless you’ve tried entering a federal facility, but if you plan to take a commercial flight in the future, you might want to make sure you have that little gold star on your driver’s license or ID.

 What is the REAL ID Act and why was it created?

 The REAL ID Act was set into motion following the 9/11 attacks to reduce the likelihood of terrorism occurring on commercial aircrafts.
-The act was successfully passed 15 years ago in 2005 to increase the security of state-issued IDs and driver’s licenses.
-That’s right, 15 years ago!
+The act was successfully passed over 15 years ago in 2005 to increase the security of state-issued IDs and driver’s licenses.
 In simpler terms, the act makes it more difficult to obtain a state-issued ID and requires federal agencies to only accept IDs compliant with the act.
-Over the course of nearly 15 years, the REAL ID Act has mainly affected federal agencies and facilities such as military bases and nuclear power plants.
+Over the course of the past 15 years, the REAL ID Act has mainly affected federal agencies and facilities such as military bases and nuclear power plants.

 Who is affected by the REAL ID Act?

 The reason why you may have remained unaware about the REAL ID Act all these years, like me, is because you probably haven’t needed a REAL ID yet.
 We’re not alone either.
 A survey conducted by the U.S. Travel Association shows that the majority of Americans — around 99 million — do not have REAL ID-compliant licenses or identification cards.
 Unbelievable, right?
-This is because the act has been implemented in a series of phases over the course of 15 years.
+This is because the act has been implemented in a series of phases.
 It’s not the easiest task to get all 50 states to comply at once.
 Many states were granted extensions in order to give them more time to reach full compliance.

 The first three phases of the REAL ID Act have already been implemented and really only affect restricted and semi-restricted federal areas and facilities.
 These include employees, guests and visitors of military bases, nuclear power plants and federal buildings using ID-based access.
 So, unless you are employed by any of these facilities or have tried to visit them, you have not been required to present a REAL ID.